hyperledger/indy-plenum/design/view-change.md

-- When new primary decided on list of requests to get into new view it multicasts _NEW-VIEW(v+1, V, X)_ message, where _V_ is set of tuples _(i, vd)_ for each view-change certificate in _S_, and _X_ is a structure containing selected _(cn, cd)_ and list of requests to get into new view.
+- When new primary decided on list of requests to get into new view it multicasts _NEW-VIEW(v+1, V, X)_ message, where _V_ is set of tuples _(i, vd)_ for each view-change certificate in _S_, and _X_ is a structure containing selected _(ck, cd)_ and list of requests to get into new view.

   Backups consider _NEW-VIEW_ message valid when they have correct matching _VIEW-CHANGE_ message for each entry in _V_ and agrees on contents of _X_.